Multi-Geo capabilities in Microsoft Teams

 Changing the PDL of the Microsoft 365 group queues the Teams data to migrate to the chosen location.
 However, this doesn’t migrate the SharePoint site or files associated with the Group automatically.
 You must move the site separately by following the procedures in Move a SharePoint site to a different geo location.
 Be sure to do both steps to avoid Teams data and SharePoint data for one group in different locations.

-To find the current location of a team's data, connect to Teams PowerShell and run the following command:
+To find the current location of a team's data, PDL, and the last movement timestamp for the group connect to Teams PowerShell and run the following command:

 Get-MultiGeoRegion -EntityType Group -EntityId <GroupObjectId>